AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset/README.md

 - [Sample Data (Pure-Set)](https://github.com/AI4Bharat/NPTEL2020-Indian-English-Speech-Dataset/releases/download/v0.1/nptel-pure-set.tar.gz)
 - [Train, Test and Dev sets downloader scripts](/download_scripts)

+## Crawl your own playlist

+In some cases, we might need data containing a single speaker(TTS, Speaker recognition, etc).
+For that, choose a youtube playlist of your choice and crawl it.

+Please [check here](https://github.com/Prem-kumar27/Fast-KTSpeechCrawler#downloading-a-playlist) for the instructions to do that on the crawler we used.

 ## Contact us

 For clarifications, please write on the GitHub Issues section.